 The Best DIY Bean Bag Fillers

-We’re biased, but we think the best bean bags are the ones that were professionally made.
+We’re biased, but we think the best bean bags are those that are made by professionals.
 There’s nothing wrong with fixing something you have, but we wouldn’t go out of our way to save years worth of packing peanuts.

-We’ve been selling our bags for years and have very little complaints.
+We’ve been selling our bags for years and have had minimal complaints.
 Remember not to dive bomb into a bean bag, unless you know it can handle the force and your weight.

 If your bean bag breaks, try the above DIY bean bag fillers, otherwise, browse our products and see if fancy strikes you.